Denny Tamaki

-Denny Tamaki (玉城 デニー, Tamaki Denī) is a Japanese politician and the current Governor of Okinawa Prefecture since August 2018.
+Denny Tamaki (玉城 デニー, Tamaki Denī) is a Japanese politician who has served as the Governor of Okinawa Prefecture since 2018.
 Tamaki was a member of the Okinawa Prefectural Assembly for Okinawa City from 2002 to 2005 and became the first Amerasian member of the Japanese House of Representatives as the representative for Okinawa Prefecture's 3rd district from 2009 to 2012 and 2014 to 2018.
 Tamaki was elected governor as an independent in the 2018 Okinawa gubernatorial election following the untimely death of Governor Takeshi Onaga.
 He was re-elected again in 2022.